SPDUK/portfolio/content/blog/how-to-ask-a-dev-question/index.md

 Examples:

->Question: What is an ID in CSS?
+>What is an ID in CSS?

 https://developer.mozilla.org/en-US/docs/Web/CSS/ID_selectors

->Question: Can I use flexbox in firefox?
+>Can I use flexbox in firefox?

 https://caniuse.com/flexbox